nattyright/fatelore-new/content/lore/5-character-creation/trivia.md

 title: Trivia
 weight: 70
 ---
 # Fate/Stay Night (+Mahōtsukai no Yoru)

 {{< details title="***Anything that produces it's own magical energy gains a natural amount of magic resistance.***" open=false >}}

-Magi have magic resistance.
+Magi have magic resistance.\

-It is the power to repel "magic" such as hypnotism, binding, and coercion.
+It is the power to repel "magic" such as hypnotism, binding, and coercion.\

-As long as one is a magus, one cannot be easily controlled by others.
+As long as one is a magus, one cannot be easily controlled by others.\

-It's a fundamental law.
+It's a fundamental law.\

-Magi have Magic Circuits.
+Magi have Magic Circuits.\

-The circuit in one's body does not only make magical energy, but it can also repel external magical energy.
+The circuit in one's body does not only make magical energy, but it can also repel external magical energy.\

-Therefore, it is difficult to interfere with someone with a Magic Circuit, and it is difficult even to control a magus several ranks lower than you.
+Therefore, it is difficult to interfere with someone with a Magic Circuit, and it is difficult even to control a magus several ranks lower than you.\

-As the Magic Circuit repels external magical energy, magic is destroyed before it can be completed.
+As the Magic Circuit repels external magical energy, magic is destroyed before it can be completed.\

-For that reason, indirect intervention magic, such as hypnotism and binding, has a low success rate.
+For that reason, indirect intervention magic, such as hypnotism and binding, has a low success rate.\

-Even if the target is not a magus, the magic can be repelled unconsciously if the target has a Magic Circuit.
+Even if the target is not a magus, the magic can be repelled unconsciously if the target has a Magic Circuit.\

-From that point of view, an intervention of just attacking with pure magical energy like Tohsaka does, making a weapon in this world and attacking the opponent as a result, is a simple method.
+From that point of view, an intervention of just attacking with pure magical energy like Tohsaka does, making a weapon in this world and attacking the opponent as a result, is a simple method.\

-Physical impact works on everyone.
+Physical impact works on everyone.\
 It does not matter if the target has a Magic Circuit or not, as people will bleed if they are cut with a knife.

-- *Fate/Stay Night, Visual Novel, Unlimited Blade Works, Day 6*
+* *Fate/Stay Night, Visual Novel, Unlimited Blade Works, Day 6*

 {{< /details >}}

 {{< details title="***You can 'wash away' spells that have yet to fully form, or those composed purely of the Imaginary Element, Ether. <br> <br> This can be done for offensive or defensive purposes, but spells that have already taken hold, or those constructed more solidly with other Elements require proper countermeasures.***" open=false >}}

-...My spirits weaken.
+...My spirits weaken.\

-As the magic is complete, there's no way I can dispel it.
+As the magic is complete, there's no way I can dispel it.\

-I can't do anything unless Caster releases me or I get some outside help-!
+I can't do anything unless Caster releases me or I get some outside help-!\
 "Do you get it now?
-It is my magic that is binding you and not my magical energy.
+It is my magic that is binding you and not my magical energy.\

-A completed magic cannot be washed away by water like magical energy.
+A completed magic cannot be washed away by water like magical energy.\
 It is just like solid and liquid.
-The solid does not crumble even if water is poured on it, right?"
+The solid does not crumble even if water is poured on it, right?"\

-…The shadow steps closer to me.
+…The shadow steps closer to me.\

-The bluish-purple robe melting into the night is smiling.
+The bluish-purple robe melting into the night is smiling.\

-"But there are exceptions.
+"But there are exceptions.\

-For example… Yes, the magic you people make is like mud buildings to me.
+For example… Yes, the magic you people make is like mud buildings to me.\

-I can wash it away with a violent water current, even if it may be a solid.
+I can wash it away with a violent water current, even if it may be a solid.\
 Do you understand?
 The difference between us is that great."

-- *Fate/Stay Night, Visual Novel, Unlimited Blade Works, Day 6*
+* *Fate/Stay Night, Visual Novel, Unlimited Blade Works, Day 6*

 (Still, what was it?
-You can combine the imaginary elements-Ether-with pretty much anything else since it's not real itself...?
+You can combine the imaginary elements-Ether-with pretty much anything else since it's not real itself...?\

-Anything composed entirely of magical energy is litle more than an illusion and will quickly dissipate.
-Even a typical field, like a wall of thorns, generally starts with the user planting the thorns first before using magical energy to grow and strengthen them in an instant.
+Anything composed entirely of magical energy is little more than an illusion and will quickly dissipate.
+Even a typical field, like a wall of thorns, generally starts with the user planting the thorns first before using magical energy to grow and strengthen them in an instant.\
 In the end, magical energy is just an easy-to-use fuel source, while acting as a firework that ignites a phenomenon.)

-- *Mahōtsukai no Yoru, Visual Novel, Chapter 4, Secret Resolve*
+* *Mahōtsukai no Yoru, Visual Novel, Chapter 4, Secret Resolve*

-The fog that filled the corridor was no magical weaving, but rather a barrier of raw energy.
+The fog that filled the corridor was no magical weaving, but rather a barrier of raw energy.\

-It was equivalent to setting blaze to three buckets of gasoline to create a wall of fire, the hope it would stop an darrow in flight.
+It was equivalent to setting blaze to three buckets of gasoline to create a wall of fire, the hope it would stop an arrow in flight.

-- *Mahōtsukai no Yoru, Visual Novel, Chapter 5 - Part 1, Night of Witches 3*
+* *Mahōtsukai no Yoru, Visual Novel, Chapter 5 - Part 1, Night of Witches 3*

 At the last moment, Aoko managed to thicken the magical energy running through her veins into a primitive form of magecraft resistance.
 It just barely saved her life from what must have been the puppet's ace in the hole.

-- *Mahōtsukai no Yoru, Visual Novel, Chapter 5 - Part 1, Night of Witches 4*
+* *Mahōtsukai no Yoru, Visual Novel, Chapter 5 - Part 1, Night of Witches 4*

 {{< /details >}}

 # Fate/Zero